point-c/caddy/README.md

 [![Go Reference](https://img.shields.io/badge/godoc-reference-%23007d9c.svg)](https://point-c.github.io/caddy)

 point-c is a collection of Caddy modules for handling traffic between host systems and WireGuard tunnels.

-## Modules

-- `merge-listener-wrapper`: `caddy.ListenerWrapper` that wraps multiple TCP listeners.
-- `point-c`: Handles registered networks and network operations.
-- `sysnet`: A `point-c` network for the host system.
-- `wg`: A `point-c` network for WireGuard tunnels.
-- `listener`: Allows registering a `point-c` network with `merge-listener-wrapper`.
-- `forward`: Network operation that manages modules that move traffic from a source to a destination.
-- `forward-tcp`: A forward submodule that forwards TCP traffic.
-- `stub-listener`: Prevent caddy from listening on the host system.
-- `rand`: A `caddyhttp.MiddlewareHandler` that returns random data.

 ### Installation
-To install a module from `point-c`, you will need to build a custom Caddy binary that includes that module.
+To install the modules from `point-c`, you will need to build a custom Caddy binary that includes that module.
 This can be achieved using the `xcaddy` utility:

 1. **Install xcaddy**:
    ```sh